sprintersb/atest/README.md

 File I/O:  Using the fileio.c Module
 -------------------------------------

-For convenience, avrtest comes with a target module that supplies wrappers for the available file I/O functions.
-The interface of these functions is as specified by the C standard, and `fileio.c` then tries to map the FILE* pointer to an associated handle that's needed for the respective avrtest syscall.
+For convenience, AVRtest comes with a target module that supplies wrappers for the available file I/O functions.
+The interface of these functions is as specified by the C standard, and `fileio.c` then tries to map the FILE* pointer to an associated handle that's needed for the respective AVRtest syscall.
 The following functions from `stdio.h` are implemented:

     fopen, fclose, feof, fflush, clearerr, fread, fwrite.